referrerpolicy=no-referrer-when-downgrade

 • Ensure enough coretime is assigned to the parachain.
 For maximum throughput the upper bound is 3 cores.

-Phase 1 is not needed if using the polkadot-parachain binary built from the latest polkadot-sdk release!
-Simply pass the --experimental-use-slot-based parameter to the command line and jump to Phase 2.
+Phase 1 is NOT needed if using the polkadot-parachain or polkadot-omni-node binary, or polkadot-omni-node-lib built from the latest polkadot-sdk release!
+Simply pass the --experimental-use-slot-based ([`polkadot_omni_node_lib::cli::Cli::experimental_use_slot_based`]) parameter to the command line and jump to Phase 2.

 The following steps assume using the cumulus parachain template.